-- 1) the donor females were kept in a country, zone or compartment free from PRRS since birth or for at least three months prior to collection; - 2) the donor females showed no clinical sign of PRRS on the day of collection; - 3) the embryos were collected, processed and stored in accordance with Chapters 4.7. or 4.9., as relevant; - 4) the semen used for the production of embryos complied with the provisions of Article 15.3.8. or Article 15.3.9.
+- the donor females were kept in a country, zone or compartment free from PRRS since birth or for at least three months prior to collection; - 2) the donor females showed no clinical sign of PRRS on the day of collection; - 3) the embryos were collected, processed and stored in accordance with Chapters 4.8. and 4.10., as relevant; - 4) the semen used for the production of embryos complied with the provisions of Article 15.3.8. or Article 15.3.9.